saulshanabrook/ghost-heroku/README.md

 2. Install Ghost as an NPM module so that the source is not included in the repo itself.
 This feels a lot cleaner to me.
 And then if you wan to update ghost, just change the version in package.json.
+3. Can add  middleware over Ghost, by changing `index.js` app.